 CLASSIC USER INTERFACE

-The creation of a “Classic” interface is designed to run on a 4 levels (from top to bottom):
+The creation of a “Classic” interface is designed to run on a 4 menu (from top to bottom):

-- 1st level: only icons (from Icons tab) or scenarios (from My components tab).
+- Primary menu: only icons (from Icons tab) or scenarios (from My components tab).
 This is the starting point of all the structure;

-- 2nd level: only icons (from Icons tab) or scenarios (from My components tab).
-This level can be used or can be skipped;
+- Sub menu: only icons (from Icons tab) or scenarios (from Components tab).
+This menu is optionail;

-- 3rd and 4th level: only components or scenarios (from My components tab).
-Both levels filled depending on necessities.
+- Componenets: only components or scenarios (from Components tab).
+Menu filled depending on necessities.

-The creation of the Classic interface provides a pyramid structure: to each selected object of a more higher level correspond a specific understructure.
+The creation of the Classic interface provides a tree structure: to each selected object of a more higher level correspond a specific understructure.

 The creation of a Classic interface saves a lot of time regarding the personalization since the choices are reduced to benefit a very organized and easy insight interface for anyone.
 It is still possible to make customizations as regards the choice of the icon, the color and the text of each object.
 To do this just do double click on the specific icon and the icon editor window will appear to let you make changes.